Mount Cameroon Race of Hope

 The first race took place in 1973.
 For many years, the race was organised and sponsored by Guinness under the name Guinness Mount Cameroon Race.
 In 2005, control of the event was taken by 12 local committees in Buea and representatives of the national Cameroon Athletics Federation (CAF) and the Ministry of Sports and Physical Education.
 The budget in 2007 was 130 million francs CFA, the bulk of which was provided by the Ministry of Sports and Physical Education.
-The change to public control was controversial: In 2005, Mayor Charles Mbella Moki of the Buea Rural Council accused the organisers of mismanagement and proposed that Guinness to be given back full control.
+The change to public control was controversial: In 2005, Mayor Charles Mbella Moki of the Buea Rural Council accused the organizers of mismanagement and proposed that Guinness to be given back full control.
 In 2006, the CAF cut the prize money to the winners by 25% without warning, reportedly to cover their membership fees in the organisation.

 About 5,000 visitors come to Buea each year to view the race.
 Cultural and sporting events take place in Buea.
 These include artists, choral groups, and dancers; and basketball, handball, and volleyball tournaments.
 Local authorities sanction the event through the paramount chief of Buea, who climbs Mount Cameroon to petition the gods for their blessing.

 The 2007 documentary film Volcanic Sprint is about the race.

 The 2019 race saw marginal attendance due to the ongoing Anglophone Crisis.

 During the 2023 edition, nineteen athletes were injured when small bombs exploded during the race.